ilBares/vue_introduction/README.md

 ### Components
 > The components system is an abstraction that allows us to build large-scale applications composed of small and reusable components.
+> Vue component model allow us to encapsulate custom content and logic in each component.

 # Vue 2
 > To add Vue framework to the project: